Skip to main content

 Prevailing Wage Management

-• Fingercheck’s platform includes an up-to-date database of prevailing wage rates for various job classifications and regions.
+• Fingercheck’s platform allows you to create an up-to-date database of prevailing wage rates for various job classifications and regions.

 Automated Reporting